 Respectable Sins (Part 3): Episode 685

 Many millennials and Gen Z adults are discouraged.
 The seemingly impressive accomplishments of our peers are only a click away.
-By fixating on others, it’s easy to feel like our lives aren’t special.
+By fixating on others, it’s easy to get discouraged and feel like our lives aren’t special.
 Or that we’re not far enough along in our life plans.
 Paul Angone has a passion for helping young adults discover their true identity in Christ.
-In part two of our discussion, he’ll address why technology doesn’t necessarily make us better connected, the dangers of being too nostalgic, the difference between knowing information and being informed, and he finishes with positive declarations to debunk the lies of the world.
+In part one of our discussion, he’ll debunk the myth of “I’m the only one struggling” and talk through missing chances on opportunities, the dangers of comparison, and what it’s really like to pursue our dreams.